devzone777/skywire-data-server/README.md

 - Build an application server (web, database, other)
 - Build a client to test application server
 - Deploy on the Skywire network

+Use app.template to start writing the skywire application binary